TcOpenGroup/TcOpen.Documentation/articles/TcOpenFramework/application.md

 ~~~

-Component must not contain any application-specific code to be reusable by other consumers.

 * Component must inherit from ```TcoCore.TcoComponent```
 * Components methods and properties should not be marked FINAL (sealed)
 * Component should implement appropriate ```INTERFACE``` for a public contract.
-The interface must not change during the lifetime of the particular major version of the library/framework.
+This is the interface that the consumers of the library will use to interact with the component.
+It represents the public contract that must not change during the lifetime of the particular major version of the library/framework.
+See [semantic versioning](https://semver.org/).
 * Component members must explicitly state access modifier for methods and properties (```PUBLIC```, ```INTERNAL```, ```PROTECTED```, or ```PRIVATE```)
 * Component should properly hide implementation details by marking methods preferably ```PROTECTED```.
 * Consider using the ```PRIVATE``` access modifier to prevent any access to that member if you deem it necessary.
-Be aware, though, that private members cannot be overridden by inheriting class.
+Be aware, though, that private members cannot be overridden by a derived class.
 * If there are any testing methods in the same library with the component, these must be marked ```INTERNAL```.
 * Each action of the component should be implemented using the ```TcoTask``` class.
-The exception to this rule is the actions that require a single cycle to complete.
+There is no exception to this rule, even for the actions that require a single cycle to complete.
 Task's ```Invoke``` should be placed into a method with an appropriate name (MoveAbsolute, MoveHome, Measure).

 ### Cyclic call